 Fall was a busy semester for all members of the ACSL.
-We welcomes two new bright scientists to the lab and all attended at least one conference during the semester.
+We welcomed two new members to the lab.
 A brief recap of the accolades are provided below:

 - Alexander Peterson was awarded a scholarship to attend and present at the Phenology 2012 conference in Milwaukee.
 He also was the only undergraduate to present his work on "Observed Changes in False Starts to Spring" at the 3rd Annual Pacific Northwest Climate Science Conference.